What Are HEIC Files? The Simple, Technical Guide

 Default on iPhone (since iOS 11) Yes No

-Ideal For Saving space without visible loss Sharing to any device/service
+Ideal for Saving space without visible loss Sharing to any device/service

 "But can everyone open my photos?"

-Usually yes—because iOS and macOS auto-convert for sharing.
+Usually yes, because iOS and macOS auto-convert for sharing.

 • When you Mail, Message, or drag a photo out of Photos to the Desktop, your device often exports a JPEG automatically so the recipient can open it.